 About This Guide

-Your scholarly source base will likely include some combination of
+Your secondary source base will likely include some combination of

 • articles from "peer reviewed" journals, written by credentialed authorities;